 Please take this advice very seriously.
-There have been times when careers here have been destroyed by engaging in the activities I am about to tell you about.
+There have been times when careers here have been destroyed or permanently harmed by engaging in the activities I am about to tell you about.
 And it continues to happen.

-- Do not touch other people (except to shake hands in a professional context) - Do not stand too close to other people - Do not drink or serve alcohol around students - Always observe boundaries you are in a position of power over others - If you anticipate contentious conversations, consider meeting in public places - "It's my culture" or "it wasn't my intention" or "I had too much to drink" or "I was high" are not acceptable excuses, and will not work - Be highly cautious about making remarks about peoples' appearances - what you intend to be a compliment may be received as unwelcome or insulting
+- Do not touch other people (except to shake hands in a professional context, if mutual) - Do not stand too close to other people and respect personal spaces - Do not drink or serve alcohol around students - Always observe boundaries you are in a position of power over others

+- If you anticipate contentious conversations, consider meeting in public places - "It's my culture" or "it wasn't my intention" or "I had too much to drink" or "I was high" are not acceptable excuses, and will not work - Be highly cautious about making remarks about peoples' appearances - what you intend to be a compliment may be received as unwelcome or insulting

-- Do not give personal gifts to students - If you feel you have been wronged, seek help never retaliate - Only use social media for your personal use do not post about any form of university business unless it is already in the public domain - Be very cautious about the use of "emojis" they may be interpreted in ways you never intended - Do not invite students to vacation homes, to go into hot tubs, or other compromising places - Do not invite students to your home unless it is a group activity - Do not text or post photographs anywhere of yourself to students or co-workers - Do not take photographs of others without their permission
+- Do not give personal gifts to students - If you feel you have been wronged, seek help never retaliate - Reserve use social media for your personal use do not post about any form of university business unless it is already in the public domain (including photos), or unless it is about your own laboratory or research group - Be very cautious about the use of "emojis" they may be interpreted in ways you never intended

+- Do not invite students to vacation homes, to go into hot tubs, or other compromising places - Do not invite students to your home unless it is a group activity - Do not text or post photographs of yourself to students or co-workers - Do not take photographs of others without their permission

-- Do not tell jokes or make comments that could be perceived by others as offensive - If you are responsible (or will be) for academic supervision of a student, a personal relationship of a romantic or sexual nature, even if consensual, is never appropriate - so never do it - Do not try to befriend students, especially those who are troubled - instead, refer them to resources and professionals on campus - Do not discuss your personal, private, or sex life with students - If you socialize with students, always do it in groups - Keep the door to your office open when you meet students - Do not correspond with students via social media use university email - If any "red flags" go off, pay attention to them.
-If you have to wonder if something is appropriate, you probably shouldn't do it http://principles.ucdavis.edu
+- Do not tell jokes or make comments that could be perceived by others as offensive, however unintentional - If you are responsible (or will be) for academic supervision of a student, a personal relationship of a romantic or sexual nature, even if consensual, is never appropriate - so never do it - Be a mentor, but do not try to befriend students, especially those who are troubled - instead, refer them to resources and professionals on campus

+- Do not ever discuss your personal, private, or sex life with students - If you socialize with students, always do it in groups - Keep the door to your office open when you meet students - Do not correspond with students via social media use university email - If any "red flags" go off, pay attention to them.
+If you have to wonder if something is appropriate, it probably isn't